Exxon taps high-profile lawyer to fight N.Y. climate change probe

 Wells this year investigated the New England Patriots in the "Deflategate" ball-tampering scandal for the National Football League.
 He also previously represented former New York Governor Elliot Spitzer and Scooter Libby, a former official in the administration of President George W. Bush.

-Exxon has also retained Paul Weiss partner Michele Hirshman, a former deputy New York attorney general and federal prosecutor, to help with its defence, the people said.
+Exxon has also retained Paul Weiss partner Michele Hirshman, a former deputy New York attorney general and federal prosecutor, to help with its defense, the people said.

 Environmental groups have asked the U.S. Justice Department to investigate the company after several news outlets reported earlier this year that Exxon executives had downplayed warnings on global warming by the company's own scientists.